xwYe/DRL-Scheduling/README.md

    2. Click the button "Download ZIP".
    3. Save the folder to any place you want on your computer.
    4. Find the folder you saved and unzip it for easy reading.
-4. We have already submitted this document as a supplementary document to our paper.
+4. We have already submitted this document as a supplementary document for our paper.
 You can also directly read our supplementary document if you have it.